OrionFive/Hospitality/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Notice to Ludeon Studios et al:
-The licensor hereby grants the legal firm Ludeon Studios, lead by Tynan Sylvester, full rights to use this mod or components thereof, as a separate license to that offered to the public above.
+The licensor hereby grants the legal firm Ludeon Studios, lead by Tynan Sylvester, an irrevocable license to use this mod or components thereof, separately to that offered to the public above.
 Ludeon may include content derived from this in official releases of RimWorld without owing money or credit to the licensor.
-This separate license, exclusive to Ludeon Studios, does not constitute the release of this mod into the public domain, and the author retains copyright over the mod.
+This separate license does not constitute the release of this mod into the public domain, and the author retains copyright over the mod.